Reprompting: Automated Chain-of-Thought Prompt Inference Through Gibbs Sampling: Experimental Setup

-\paragraph{\codename} \looseness=-1 We evaluate both the Gibbs sampling~(Algorithm~\ref{alg:reprompting}) and the greedy search variant of the algorithm.
-For each task, we randomly select 20 training examples from the Big-Bench dataset excluding the test examples in the BBH benchmark.\footnote{Except for \textit{Penguins in a Table} where there are only three samples in the Big-Bench dataset that are excluded from BBH, so we randomly select~17 more examples from BBH into the training set.} For the Gibbs sampling version, we experiment with having~$k \in \{1, 3\}$ clones of the same training example in the set~$\{x_i,y_i\}_{i=1}^N$ to allow for more diverse recipe samples~(so the number of recipes we need to sample from the joint distribution~\ref{eq:joint_distribution} is~$N = 20*k$) and choose~$k$ that obtains the highest training accuracy.
-For the greedy search variant, we use~$N = 20$.
-We set the number of shots~$K = 5$ for both the Gibbs sampling and greedy search version.
-We run the Gibbs sampling version for a maximum of~$M = 20,000$ iterations and the greedy serach version for~$M = 10$ iterations.
-For Gibbs sampling, we allow for early stopping if the average training accuracy stops increasing for~$1,000$ iterations.
+\looseness=-1 For each task, we randomly select 20 training examples from the Big-Bench dataset excluding the test examples in the BBH benchmark.\footnote{Except for \textit{Penguins in a Table} where there are only three samples in the Big-Bench dataset that are excluded from BBH, so we randomly select~17 more examples from BBH into the training set.} We experiment with having~$k \in \{1, 3\}$ clones of the same training example in the set~$\{x_i,y_i\}_{i=1}^N$ to allow for more diverse recipe samples~(so the number of recipes we need to sample from the joint distribution~\eqref{eq:joint_distribution} is~$N = 20*k$) and choose~$k$ that obtains the highest training accuracy.
+We set the number of examples in the prompt by~$K = 5$.
+We run \codename for a maximum of~$M = 20,000$ iterations.
+We allow for early stopping if the average training accuracy stops increasing for~$1,000$ iterations.
 For the rejection probability, we experiment with~$p_{rej} \in \{0.95, 0.99\}$ and choose~$p_{rej} = 0.99$ as it leads to higher training accuracy on various tasks.